najwanaamane/Ethnicity-Recognition-with-Facial-Features/README.md

 ## FACES-1 Dataset

-This project utilizes a custom dataset, FACES-1,  comprising approximately 700 images.
+This project utilizes a custom dataset: FACES-1,  comprising approximately 700 images.
 Each image is labeled with one of seven predefined ethnicity categories.
-The dataset serves as the foundation for training and evaluating the implemented deep learning models.

-## Labels/Classes
+### Labels/Classes

 0. Caucasian
 1. East-Asian